 Often when couples fall into unhealthy patterns and experience a dead bedroom, it can be intimidating or stressful to think about engaging in sexual intimacy.
 However, by starting with intimacy without focusing on sex, you can help reduce stress and find a common place.

 Start by increasing emotional intimacy by spending time together, being affectionate by hugging or hand holding.
-This helps rebuild trust and allows intimacy to grow slowly and towards each partner’s comfort level.
+This helps rebuild trust in a relationship and allows intimacy to grow slowly and towards each partner’s comfort level.

 Experiment